High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Industrial bond failures in metal fabrication account for 15% of structural rejects in UK manufacturing environments.

-Selecting a high strength spray adhesive for metal requires precise matching of the adhesive chemistry to the specific oxidation levels of the substrate.
+Selecting a high-strength spray adhesive for metal requires precisely matching the adhesive chemistry to the substrate’s oxidation level.

 Standard aerosols often fail on non-porous surfaces like polished steel or treated aluminium alloys.